PixelHalide/rankpredictor/README.md

 Each exam predictor uses:
 - Verified historical data from past exam results
-- Mathematical techniques like linear interpolation
+- Mathematical techniques like polynomial regression
 - Transparent calculations and data sources

 Every predictor includes a detailed "How does this work?" section that explains: